bzamanbd/FastAPI-Postgresql-CRUD/readme.md

-# FastAPI Basic CRUD Project with Postgresql
+# FastAPI Basic CRUD Project with PostgreSQL

 ## Description
 This is a FastAPI project that demonstrates how to create a simple API and CRUD Operation with PostgreSQL.